NCERT Solutions Class 8 Social Science Civics Chapter 7 – Get Free PDF

 4. Re-read the section on Minorities and Marginalisation.
 What do you understand by the term minority?

-Answer Minority is the community that is numerically small in relation to the rest of the population.
-A particular religious section, which has a low percentage in population compared to the major religious community is called a minority.
+Answer: A minority is a community that is numerically small in relation to the rest of the population.
+A particular religious section which has a low percentage in population compared to the major religious community is called a minority.

-The Constitution of India provides safeguards to linguistical and religious minorities, as a part of its fundamental rights and ensures that minorities do not face any disadvantage or discrimination.
-In India; Christians, Sikhs, Muslims, etc. are included in minorities.
+The Constitution of India provides safeguards to linguistical and religious minorities as a part of its fundamental rights and ensures that minorities do not face any disadvantage or discrimination.
+In India, Christians, Sikhs, Muslims, etc., are included as minorities.

 5. You are participating in a debate where you have to provide reasons to support the following statement: ‘Muslims are a marginalised community.’
 Using the data provided in this chapter, list two reasons that you would give.

-Answer As per the data provided in the chapter, the literacy rate of muslim population in India is only 59%, which is the lowest compared to 65% among Hindus, 70% among Sikhs, 73% among Buddhists, 80% among Christians, and 94% among Jains.
+Answer: As per the data provided in the chapter, the literacy rate of the Muslim population in India is only 59%, which is the lowest compared to 65% among Hindus, 70% among Sikhs, 73% among Buddhists, 80% among Christians, and 94% among Jains.

-Also, only 3% of muslims represent the esteemed Indian Administrative Service Cadre.
-The above stats support that Muslims are a marginalised community in India.
+Also, only 3% of Muslims represent the esteemed Indian Administrative Service Cadre.
+The above statistics support that Muslims are a marginalised community in India.

 6. Imagine that you are watching the Republic Day parade on TV with a friend, and she remarks, “Look at these tribal people.
 They look so exotic.
 And they seem to be dancing all the time.”
 List three things that you would tell her about the lives of Adivasis in India.

-Answer Adivasis have a deep knowledge of forests.
+Answer: Adivasis have a deep knowledge of forests.
 They were hunters and gatherers and lived like nomads.
-They practised shifting agriculture and have also cultivated at a single place.
-Their deep knowledge of forests made them indispensable to the rulers of various empires during the pre-colonial period in india.
+They practised shifting agriculture and also cultivated in a single place.
+Their deep knowledge of forests made them indispensable to the rulers of various empires during the pre-colonial period in India.
 They have their own language and have influenced the formation of various Indian languages, Bengali being one of them.

 7. In the storyboard, you read about how Helen hopes to make a movie on the Adivasi story.
 Can you help her by developing a short story on Adivasis?